realnits/MyBlog/src/content/blog/burp-exam-review.md

 draft: false
 tags:
   - AppSec
+  - Certification review
 description:
-  Some interesting learning on how we can find a way to get account ID through public s3 bucket
+  Review of BSCP in a way possible to document
 ---

 ## Introduction